 - Rinse the Poha in a colander under cold running water and drain out all the water.
 Press a grain or two between your fingers.
 It should break easily.
 Keep aside while you make the seasoning

-- If the poha seems dry after cooking, sprinkle 1 to 2 tablespoons of water, cover with a lid and allow to steam well.
+- If the poha seems dry after cooking, sprinkle 1 to 2 tablespoons of water, cover it with a lid and allow it to steam well.

-- Pohe, best enjoyed immediately; tends to get dry as it cools down.
-To reheat leftovers, sprinkle a little bit of water before reheating it in the microwave.
+- Pohe, is best enjoyed immediately; tends to get dry as it cools down.
+To reheat leftovers, sprinkle a little bit of water before reheating them in the microwave.

 Step 1: Gently rinse poha in a colander under cold water, drain out all of the water and keep aside.

 Step 2: Heat the oil in a medium pan over high heat.
 Add the oil and mustard seeds.
 Allow the mustard seeds to pop.
 Once the mustard seeds start to pop, lower the heat to medium and add cumin seeds and cook until they start to sizzle, about 10 seconds.
 Then add curry leaves, green chilies, and turmeric and mix well.